Weirdest. Job. Ever.

 There would be three simultaneously published versions of the book.
 First, the full “adult” novel, both as a hard cover and paperback with color cover but no interior art; second, a shorter middle-grade paperback with a color cover and all the black and white spot art; third, an even shorter hardcover picture book with all the color and all the black and white art.

 Each of the shorter versions of the story was taken directly from the full text.
-Nothing was rewritten for the different formats – excerpts from the full text were used for the shorter editions.
-I had spaced out all the color and spot art using that full text, so the pacing of the picture book is particularly unfortunate.
+Nothing was rewritten for the different formats.
+I had spaced out all the color and spot art using the full text.
+The pacing of the picture book is particularly unfortunate.
 It ended up with pictures coming a couple pages apart in places and then stretches of many pages of just text.

 No one at MCA knew anything about book making.
-But, they owned Putnam, so they handed them the manuscript and all the art and told them to make books out of it.
+But, they owned Putnam, so they handed them the manuscript and all the art and told them to a make book out of it.

 Fortunately, I had done work at Putnam and they called me as soon as they found out I was the illustrator – something they weren’t told until the finished art was delivered to them.
 No kidding.